-Please join the Albumism team in celebrating Courtney Love’s musical legacy and share your personal memories of her with us in the comments below!
+Please join the Albumism team in celebrating Courtney Love’s musical legacy and revisit audio & video highlights from her career below!

 Born: July 9, 1964